chromice/ae/README.md

 ## Inspector

-Inspector module allows you to debug and profile your application more easily.
+Inspector utility allows you to debug and profile your application more easily.
 It comes with two libraries: "Log" and "Probe".

 ### Log